getyoti/yoti-go-sdk/README.md

 ```

 ## Handling Errors
-If a network error occurs that can be handled by resending the request occurs,
+If a network error occurs that can be handled by resending the request,
 the error returned by the SDK will implement the temporary error interface.
-This can be tested for using either errors.Is or a type assertion, and resent.
+This can be tested for using either `errors.Is` or a type assertion, and resent.

 ```Go
 while true {